 *Make sure to consult with your doctor before you start, stop, or change medications and/or your medication routine.

-Brain stimulation treatments or electroshock therapy may be used for treatment resistant depression.
 Other tools, such as support groups and a healthy diet, can also be advantageous for those who live with depression.
-Factors such as social support and a self care routine that involves sleep hygiene, physical activity, learning one’s stress triggers, and other practices or tools, such as mindfulness meditation, that a person might see fit, can help them care for their overall health.
-Self care routines can vary from person to person, just like depression treatment itself can.
+Factors such as social support and a self-care routine that involves sleep hygiene, physical activity, learning one’s stress triggers, and other practices or tools, such as mindfulness meditation, that a person might see fit, can help them care for their overall health.
+Self-care routines can vary from person to person, just like depression treatment itself can.

-Overall, there are many options for depression treatment.
+There are many options for depression treatment.
 Some individuals like to work with doctors who take a holistic approach to depression symptoms, whereas others benefit most from another approach.
-What works for one person might not work for another, and it is not uncommon for individuals to require trial and error to find the best route for themselves as a unique person when it comes to depression treatment.
+What works for one person might not work for another, and it is not uncommon for people to require trial and error to find the best route for themselves as a unique person when it comes to depression treatment.